UnionOfRAD/li3_behaviors/README.md

-# Model Behaviors for the Lithium PHP Framework
+# Model Behaviors plugin for the li₃ framework.

 This library provides base classes for implementing model behaviors.
 Model behaviors provide a simple way to extend models.
 This pattern allow